CARTAvis/carta-controller/docs/src/configuration.rst

 Authentication
 ~~~~~~~~~~~~~~

+When configured to use LDAP authentication, the controller signs and validates refresh and access tokens with SSL keys.
 You can generate a private/public key pair in PEM format using ``openssl``:

 .. code-block:: shell